hvilander/ftgodev-tut-go-htmx-templ/README.md

 TODO Email log in is borked
 TODO need some indication that saving is happening and was sucessfull for settings username TODO get this working on safari
+TOOD password reset flow needs some help; waiting since the tut is going in circles